zbee/WrathCombo/docs/IPC.md

 settings, however when `Set`ting, it also locks the value away from the user.
 So in most cases, you will want to `Set`, without having to `Get` first.

-For more information on the nuances of using the IPC, please see the extra resources below.
+For more information on the nuances of using the IPC, you can refer to the extra resources below, or the first several sections of this guide.
-#188 especially goes into detail on the times when your plugin may not be allowed
-to register a lease, for example, and the Provider files provide significant detail on any nuance with each method and how the limitation on a lease's `Set` count works.

-Such resources will be consolidated, and kept updated, here at a later point.

 ## Other resources for setting up and using the IPC